javier-lopez/javier.io/blog/en/_posts/2020-12-01-host-several-sites-in-a-single-box-with-docker-and-traefik.md

 **[![](/assets/img/traefik-tier-3-app.png)](/assets/img/traefik-tier-3-app.png)**

-The above image don't consider docker, yet helps to describe how a common web application works, once we take in account containers / subnets we would arrive to the following diagram:
+The above image doesn't consider docker, yet helps to describe how a common web application works, once we take in account containers / subnets we would arrive to the following diagram: